rome-lang/rome/README.md

 Also we need one last thing.
 Take a leaf out of Elixir/ELM/ReasonML pipe operator. |> We will be using this too in our approach to have fewer parentheses.

-## Examples of how Rome might look:
+## Examples of how Roman might look: